efracondes/r_portfolio/README.md

 # r_portfolio
-Data Science with R
+Data Science with R (Coming soon)

-Coming soon.
+In this repository you'll find some data science and data visualization projects I've done using R. Each folder contains an independent project.